 Homemade Dressing is not as unhealthy as you might think.
 It’s the boxed kinds that call nutritional value into question.

-The homemade kinds has a lot of varieties for flavors and fruit and veggie additions.
+The homemade kinds have a lot of varieties for flavors and fruit and veggie additions.
 Try starting with a mix of plain ol’ dried cornbread cubes, and add in whatever veggie, fruit, and seasoning mix-ins.
 Then use low sodium chicken or vegetable broth to make it juicy and moist.